mzc796/mzc796.github.io/_pages/about.md

 ---
 permalink: /
-title: "About me"
+title: "Biography"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
 Welcome to Mingming's webpage!
-I am an incoming assistant professor in Computer Science at Kansas State University.
+I am an incoming assistant professor in Computer Science at **Kansas State University**.
 I recently earned my Ph.D. in Computer Science and Engineering from Penn State University.
 I am honored to be advised by [Tom La Porta](https://www.cse.psu.edu/~tfl12/) and [Trent Jaeger](https://www.trentjaeger.com/).
 I am also grateful for the collaboration and guidance from [Teryl Taylor](https://research.ibm.com/people/teryl-taylor) and [Fred Araujo](https://research.ibm.com/people/frederico-araujo).
 My research focuses on network security, with interests in **Software-Defined Networking (SDN) security**, **optimization for defense placement**, **P4 programming**, and **machine learning–assisted security**.
 My work has appeared in ACM CCS and USENIX Security and has led to the disclosure of multiple CVEs affecting widely used SDN controllers.
 I have hands-on experience with open-source SDN platforms, having contributed code to OpenDaylight earlier in my career.
 I conducted research supported by Army Research Lab funding and a collaboration with IBM Research.
 I also serve on program committees and artifact evaluation boards in the security community.

-## PhD Openings in Secure Software-Defined Networks & Cyber-Physical Systems
+## PhD Openings in Secure SDN & Cyber-Physical Systems (CPS)
-**Kansas State University – starting Spring/Fall 2026**

-I am recruiting **two fully funded PhD students** to design and build a next-generation SDN testbed.
+I am recruiting **two fully funded PhD students in Spring/Fall 2026** to design and build a next-generation SDN testbed.
 Research topics you can pursue are:
 - SDN-powered Smart Agriculture: Our flagship *vertical* is smart agriculture, where secure SDN control of UAV swarms, in-field sensors, and edge compute nodes can transform crop monitoring, resource management, and food security.
 > **Why smart agriculture?**
 > We maintain active collaborations with precision-agriculture professors at K-State.